Having a large debt can negatively affect your life in a number of ways.

 For example, if you were to take out a new loan to pay off the consolidated debt, you might choose a loan with a variable interest rate.
 This is an inferior choice than a fixed-rate loan, because it’s possible that your rate could go up.

-Another consideration is that you might end up losing some of your assets, particularly if you put your home on the line as as collateral with a home equity loan.
-In these cases, creditors might be able to take your assets if you don’t stick to the repayment plan to the letter.
+Another consideration is that you might end up losing some of your assets, particularly if you put your home on the line as collateral with a home equity loan.
+In these cases, creditors might be able to take your assets if you don’t stick to the repayment plan.

 When it comes down to brass tacks, consolidating your debt is almost always a good idea.
 As long as you are able to secure a lower interest rate than your current situation, you’re moving in the right direction.